Compatibility and other notes

 Set a password for the OpenVPN administrative user

 The installation process will tell you where to find the client web service, which is the web based GUI that you can use to log on and connect to the Access Server, and where to find the admin web service, which is where you can log on as an administrative user and manage the configuration, certificate, users, etcetera, in the web based GUI.
 Usually the client UI is at the address of your server, for example https://192.168.70.222/.
 The admin UI is usually at the /admin/ address, for example https://192.168.70.222/admin/.
 Please note that the web services by default actually run on port TCP 943, so you can visit them at https://192.168.70.222:943/ and https://192.168.70.222:943/ as well.
-The OpenVPN TCP daemon that runs on TCP port 443 redirects incoming browser requests so that it is slightly easier for users to open the web interface.
+The OpenVPN TCP daemon that runs on TCP port 443 redirects incoming browser requests so that it is slightly easier for users to open the web interface so they don’t need to specify :943 in the URL.

 Initially a single administrative user is added to the system.
 But it has no password set and therefore cannot be used yet.
 To use it a password must be set first: